How To Find Good Tenants Fast: The Ultimate Guide

 Facebook’s more recent updates are leaning towards pushing their groups and their marketplace, so listing on the marketplace and pushing through Facebook’s relevant groups is a surefire way to reach a large audience.

-Create a rental listing with Landlord Studio
+Create and syndicate listings with Landlord Studio

 At the same time, it doesn’t make sense to put every potential tenant through the same expensive and time-consuming screening process.
 You need a way to quickly filter out unqualified tenants.